V155/qutebrowser/doc/commands.rst

    :header: "Command", "Description"
    :widths: 25, 75

-   :ref:`command-accept`, "Execute the command currently in the commandline."
+   :ref:`command-accept <cmd-command-accept>`, "Execute the command currently in the commandline."
-   :ref:`command-history-next`, "Go forward in the commandline history."
+   :ref:`command-history-next <cmd-command-history-next>`, "Go forward in the commandline history."
-   :ref:`command-history-prev`, "Go back in the commandline history."
+   :ref:`command-history-prev <cmd-command-history-prev>`, "Go back in the commandline history."
-   :ref:`completion-item-del`, "Delete the current completion item."
+   :ref:`completion-item-del <cmd-completion-item-del>`, "Delete the current completion item."
-   :ref:`completion-item-focus`, "Shift the focus of the completion menu to another item."
+   :ref:`completion-item-focus <cmd-completion-item-focus>`, "Shift the focus of the completion menu to another item."
-   :ref:`completion-item-yank`, "Yank the current completion item into the clipboard."
+   :ref:`completion-item-yank <cmd-completion-item-yank>`, "Yank the current completion item into the clipboard."
-   :ref:`drop-selection`, "Drop selection and keep selection mode enabled."
+   :ref:`drop-selection <cmd-drop-selection>`, "Drop selection and keep selection mode enabled."
-   :ref:`follow-hint`, "Follow a hint."
+   :ref:`follow-hint <cmd-follow-hint>`, "Follow a hint."
-   :ref:`leave-mode`, "Leave the mode we're currently in."
+   :ref:`leave-mode <cmd-leave-mode>`, "Leave the mode we're currently in."
-   :ref:`move-to-end-of-document`, "Move the cursor or selection to the end of the document."
+   :ref:`move-to-end-of-document <cmd-move-to-end-of-document>`, "Move the cursor or selection to the end of the document."
-   :ref:`move-to-end-of-line`, "Move the cursor or selection to the end of line."
+   :ref:`move-to-end-of-line <cmd-move-to-end-of-line>`, "Move the cursor or selection to the end of line."
-   :ref:`move-to-end-of-next-block`, "Move the cursor or selection to the end of next block."
+   :ref:`move-to-end-of-next-block <cmd-move-to-end-of-next-block>`, "Move the cursor or selection to the end of next block."
-   :ref:`move-to-end-of-prev-block`, "Move the cursor or selection to the end of previous block."
+   :ref:`move-to-end-of-prev-block <cmd-move-to-end-of-prev-block>`, "Move the cursor or selection to the end of previous block."
-   :ref:`move-to-end-of-word`, "Move the cursor or selection to the end of the word."
+   :ref:`move-to-end-of-word <cmd-move-to-end-of-word>`, "Move the cursor or selection to the end of the word."
-   :ref:`move-to-next-char`, "Move the cursor or selection to the next char."
+   :ref:`move-to-next-char <cmd-move-to-next-char>`, "Move the cursor or selection to the next char."
-   :ref:`move-to-next-line`, "Move the cursor or selection to the next line."
+   :ref:`move-to-next-line <cmd-move-to-next-line>`, "Move the cursor or selection to the next line."
-   :ref:`move-to-next-word`, "Move the cursor or selection to the next word."
+   :ref:`move-to-next-word <cmd-move-to-next-word>`, "Move the cursor or selection to the next word."
-   :ref:`move-to-prev-char`, "Move the cursor or selection to the previous char."
+   :ref:`move-to-prev-char <cmd-move-to-prev-char>`, "Move the cursor or selection to the previous char."
-   :ref:`move-to-prev-line`, "Move the cursor or selection to the prev line."
+   :ref:`move-to-prev-line <cmd-move-to-prev-line>`, "Move the cursor or selection to the prev line."
-   :ref:`move-to-prev-word`, "Move the cursor or selection to the previous word."
+   :ref:`move-to-prev-word <cmd-move-to-prev-word>`, "Move the cursor or selection to the previous word."
-   :ref:`move-to-start-of-document`, "Move the cursor or selection to the start of the document."
+   :ref:`move-to-start-of-document <cmd-move-to-start-of-document>`, "Move the cursor or selection to the start of the document."
-   :ref:`move-to-start-of-line`, "Move the cursor or selection to the start of the line."
+   :ref:`move-to-start-of-line <cmd-move-to-start-of-line>`, "Move the cursor or selection to the start of the line."
-   :ref:`move-to-start-of-next-block`, "Move the cursor or selection to the start of next block."
+   :ref:`move-to-start-of-next-block <cmd-move-to-start-of-next-block>`, "Move the cursor or selection to the start of next block."
-   :ref:`move-to-start-of-prev-block`, "Move the cursor or selection to the start of previous block."
+   :ref:`move-to-start-of-prev-block <cmd-move-to-start-of-prev-block>`, "Move the cursor or selection to the start of previous block."
-   :ref:`prompt-accept`, "Accept the current prompt."
+   :ref:`prompt-accept <cmd-prompt-accept>`, "Accept the current prompt."
-   :ref:`prompt-item-focus`, "Shift the focus of the prompt file completion menu to another item."
+   :ref:`prompt-item-focus <cmd-prompt-item-focus>`, "Shift the focus of the prompt file completion menu to another item."
-   :ref:`prompt-open-download`, "Immediately open a download."
+   :ref:`prompt-open-download <cmd-prompt-open-download>`, "Immediately open a download."
-   :ref:`prompt-yank`, "Yank URL to clipboard or primary selection."
+   :ref:`prompt-yank <cmd-prompt-yank>`, "Yank URL to clipboard or primary selection."
-   :ref:`rl-backward-char`, "Move back a character."
+   :ref:`rl-backward-char <cmd-rl-backward-char>`, "Move back a character."
-   :ref:`rl-backward-delete-char`, "Delete the character before the cursor."
+   :ref:`rl-backward-delete-char <cmd-rl-backward-delete-char>`, "Delete the character before the cursor."
-   :ref:`rl-backward-kill-word`, "Remove chars from the cursor to the beginning of the word."
+   :ref:`rl-backward-kill-word <cmd-rl-backward-kill-word>`, "Remove chars from the cursor to the beginning of the word."
-   :ref:`rl-backward-word`, "Move back to the start of the current or previous word."
+   :ref:`rl-backward-word <cmd-rl-backward-word>`, "Move back to the start of the current or previous word."
-   :ref:`rl-beginning-of-line`, "Move to the start of the line."
+   :ref:`rl-beginning-of-line <cmd-rl-beginning-of-line>`, "Move to the start of the line."
-   :ref:`rl-delete-char`, "Delete the character after the cursor."
+   :ref:`rl-delete-char <cmd-rl-delete-char>`, "Delete the character after the cursor."
-   :ref:`rl-end-of-line`, "Move to the end of the line."
+   :ref:`rl-end-of-line <cmd-rl-end-of-line>`, "Move to the end of the line."
-   :ref:`rl-forward-char`, "Move forward a character."
+   :ref:`rl-forward-char <cmd-rl-forward-char>`, "Move forward a character."
-   :ref:`rl-forward-word`, "Move forward to the end of the next word."
+   :ref:`rl-forward-word <cmd-rl-forward-word>`, "Move forward to the end of the next word."
-   :ref:`rl-kill-line`, "Remove chars from the cursor to the end of the line."
+   :ref:`rl-kill-line <cmd-rl-kill-line>`, "Remove chars from the cursor to the end of the line."
-   :ref:`rl-kill-word`, "Remove chars from the cursor to the end of the current word."
+   :ref:`rl-kill-word <cmd-rl-kill-word>`, "Remove chars from the cursor to the end of the current word."
-   :ref:`rl-unix-filename-rubout`, "Remove chars from the cursor to the previous path separator."
+   :ref:`rl-unix-filename-rubout <cmd-rl-unix-filename-rubout>`, "Remove chars from the cursor to the previous path separator."
-   :ref:`rl-unix-line-discard`, "Remove chars backward from the cursor to the beginning of the line."
+   :ref:`rl-unix-line-discard <cmd-rl-unix-line-discard>`, "Remove chars backward from the cursor to the beginning of the line."
-   :ref:`rl-unix-word-rubout`, "Remove chars from the cursor to the beginning of the word."
+   :ref:`rl-unix-word-rubout <cmd-rl-unix-word-rubout>`, "Remove chars from the cursor to the beginning of the word."
-   :ref:`rl-yank`, "Paste the most recently deleted text."
+   :ref:`rl-yank <cmd-rl-yank>`, "Paste the most recently deleted text."
-   :ref:`toggle-selection`, "Toggle caret selection mode."
+   :ref:`toggle-selection <cmd-toggle-selection>`, "Toggle caret selection mode."

-.. _command-accept:
+.. _cmd-command-accept:

 command-accept
 --------------